PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 ### How software gets updated

-Pelion Device Management is used to send software updates to MBL devices.
-The update process begins with Device Management sending the device a request with a manifest.
-If the device accepts the request, Device Management sends a payload file containing an update for one or more MBL component.
+Pelion Device Management portal is used to send software updates to MBL devices.
+The update process begins with Pelion sending the device a request with a manifest.
+If the device accepts the request, Pelion sends a payload file containing an update for one or more MBL component.

 The payload is a TAR file that can contain either: